Care Home Mortgages

 Credit approval

-Once you are satisfied with the product recommended and have confirmed to proceed, this will usually be submitted the same day to give you a decision, Once the lender has approved the deal, we can instruct the valuer.
+Once you are satisfied with the recommended product and confirm you wish to proceed, the application is usually submitted the same day to obtain a decision.
+Once the lender approves the application, the valuation can then be instructed to progress the case.

 3